Facebook Likes Competitions Are ILLEGAL

 If you use Facebook to communicate about or administer a promotion (such as a contest or sweepstakes), you are responsible for the lawful operation of that promotion, including the official rules, offer terms and eligibility requirements (e.g., age and residency restrictions), and compliance with regulations governing the promotion and all prizes offered in connection with the promotion (e.g., registration and obtaining necessary regulatory approvals).
 Please note that compliance with these guidelines does not constitute the lawfulness of a promotion.
 Promotions are subject to many regulations and if you are not certain that your promotion complies with applicable law, please consult with an expert.

-i.
-Promotions on Facebook must be administered within Apps on Facebook.com, either on a Canvas Page or a Page App.
+Apps on Facebook.com, either on a Canvas Page or a Page App.

 ii.
 Promotions on Facebook must include the following: